Observance of Christmas by country: Bahamas

-Junkanoo festivals are held Boxing Day, December 26 and again on New Year's Day.
-It is a local cultural event dating back to its African heritage featuring goat skin drums, cowbell and brass instruments, singing, and choreographed dancers dressed in traditional handmade colorful costumes.
+Junkanoo festivals are held Boxing Day, 26 December and again on New Year's Day.
+It is a local cultural event dating back to its African heritage featuring goat skin drums, cowbell and brass instruments, singing, and choreographed dancers dressed in traditional handmade colourful costumes.

 Bahamian Christmas foods include benny cake, coconut cake, flour cake from Acklins and Cat Island, fruit cake, baked ham and turkey, traditional peas and rice, baked macaroni, coleslaw, plantains, fried fish, boiled fish (Nassau Grouper and snappers) and Johnny cake.
 Drinks like eggnog, lemonade and local beers (Kalik and Sands) are also served on Christmas.

 Cuba

 Cuba has a long tradition of celebrating Christmas.
 Families used to gather at the dining table, and used to go to mass after dinner.

 The Communist Regime led by Fidel Castro abolished the paid Christmas holiday in 1969, citing that workers were needed to continue the sugar harvest.
-In 1998, the Regime declared December 25 a leisure day, as requested by Pope John Paul II as a condition to visit the country.
+In 1998, the Regime declared 25 December a leisure day, as requested by Pope John Paul II as a condition to visit the country.
 It is a one-day public holiday and it is celebrated only in the evening.